CrossTheRoadElec/Phoenix5-Documentation/README.md

 ## **Where is the API**

 The API is available in several forms....
-- The LabVIEW/C++/Java API source is available on github.
+- The LabVIEW/C++/Java API source is available on GitHub.
 - HTML documentation for C++/Java is generally available on ctr-electronics.com and on the developer's PC after Phoenix install.
 - Eclipse supports intellisense/auto-coding features.